-We created the Lucene index using the elements of the 2015 DBpedia release.
+As one-time operation, CANaLI creates a Lucene index using the elements of KB.
 The inverse properties were indexed as well.
-The time needed to create such an index, that requires to process the $\sim$ 130 million triples of the English DBpedia ( $\sim$ 160 million, considering also those using inverted properties), is $\sim$ 55 minutes using a machine with 64GB of RAM.
+For the 2015 DBpedia KB, the time needed to create such an index, that requires to process the $\sim$ 130 million triples of the English DBpedia ( $\sim$ 160 million, considering also those using inverted properties), is $\sim$ 55 minutes using a machine with 64GB of RAM.
 The obtained index is $\sim$ 1.4 GB large and can be easily stored in the main memory of a server, thus assuring a nearly instantaneous response to our search queries.